boltlabs-inc/key-mgmt-spec/design-extension-notes.md

     - The type of account, i.e., the type of client used to register a user.
 The key server should be able to track, on a per-key basis, what type of account is associated.
     - The key identifier, key type, account mapping.

+### Availability
+See the discussion on availability goals with respect to [network-level adversaries](design-philosophy-and-threat-model.md#passive-and-active-network-level-adversaries).
+- TODO: Record strategies we will integrate here.

+### Recovery

+In the near-term, we intend to incorporate an export functionality that allows for the export of signing keys from the system.
+This functionality may be used by the calling application to build various backup mechanisms, e.g., use of secure local storage on an iPhone or dedicated storage device.
+We will also explore support for social recovery mechanisms in the future.

 ## Secure Processors
 We intend to incorporate secure processors on the key server(s).
 Our end goal is that the [system functionalities](system-functionalities.md) and OPAQUE handshake are run in an enclave.
 Other non-core functionalities can be handled outside of the enclave.
 Additionally, we desire compatibility with multiple cloud providers and therefore multiple enclave technologies.